Hasenhuttl warns Southampton of Iheanacho's threat ahead of Leicester City clash | Goal.com

 Hasenhuttl warns Southampton of Iheanacho's threat ahead of Leicester City clash

-Southampton manager Ralph Hasenhuttl has warned his side of Kelechi Iheanacho’s possible threat when they square off against Leicester City in Friday’s Premier League game.
+Southampton manager Ralph Hasenhuttl has warned his side of the danger Kelechi Iheanacho poses when they square off against Leicester City in Friday’s Premier League game.

 The centre-forward is arguably enjoying his best season at King Power Stadium, having previously struggled to establish himself.